The Joint Commission

 Record and pass along correct information about a patient's medicines.
 Find out what medicines the patient is taking.
 Compare those medicines to new medicines given to the patient.
 Give the patient written information about the medicines they need to take.
 Tell the patient it is important to bring their up-to-date list of medicines every time they visit a doctor.

 MEDITECH supports users in providing the capability of printing labels in supporting applications.
-Labels can be printed for each drug dose, the medication carts and for e-MAR scanning.
+Labels can be printed for each drug dose as well as be used for eMAR scanning.
+Cart labels can also be printed and associated to the drawers on a medication cart in order to identify which patients medications are contained within the drawer.

 MEDITECH's clinical applications can provide alerts for patients on blood thinning medications and can highlight dosage and interaction warnings.
 Nurses can also get easy access to the patient's latest international normalized ratio (INR) values.

-Staff can use MEDITECH's clinical applications to record, edit, and retrieve Active Medication Lists and accurately collect home medication information during triage or the admission process using structured data.
-The Active Medication List consists of available information for medications prescribed outside of the hospital network or taken over-the-counter.
+Staff can use MEDITECH's clinical applications to accurately collect home medication information during triage or the admission process using structured data, including retrieval of Medication Lists from a patient's claim and pharmacy fill medication histories, Continuity of Care Documents (CCD), and the Patient Portal.
+The Home Medication List consists of medications prescribed within MEDITECH, ordered outside of the hospital network, or taken over-the-counter.
 During a patient's visit, any medication orders placed using computerized provider order entry (CPOE) or Pharmacy (PHA) appear on the patient's Active Medication List.
-Medication lists, containing both home and inpatient medications, can be viewed within the Medication Reconciliation routine, as well as via the Summary Panel in the patient's electronic record.
+Medication lists, containing both home and inpatient medications, can be viewed within the Medication Reconciliation and Discharge routines, as well as via the Summary Panel in the patient's electronic record.
 Full medication information and instructions are provided to patients at discharge.

-There are several ways in which medications can be used safely while a patient is in the Operating Room area such as printing labels for syringes for each drug dose, the medication carts, and for e-MAR scanning.
+Medications can be used safely while a patient is in the Operating Room area by printing labels for syringes for each drug dose and making use of medication carts.
 Med Reconciliation and Medication Lists can be utilized to review a patient's medication.
 In addition, PHA rules and label comments are applicable to Operating Room Management (ORM) and Surgical Services (SUR).
 Bedside Medication Verification (BMV) can be implemented in the preoperative and postoperative phases of the surgical encounter to ensure the 5 patient rights are followed and help avoid potential medical administration errors.

 The Pharmacy product ensures patient safety by performing medication conflict checking when orders are created, edited and verified.
 Conflict checking capabilities include allergy interactions, drug-drug, drug-food, and drug-condition interactions, IV incompatibilities, contraindications, duplicate medications, dose range checking and lifetime dose checks.Close Goal #3